Get the right information before you publish!

 How are the consultations conducted?

 If you’re based in Cape Town you can book an appointment to see us.
-If not, we will gladly consult with you telephonically or via Skype.
+If not, we will gladly consult with you telephonically or via Skype, WhatsApp, Viber, or Messenger.
+For non-telephonic consultations, a good internet connection is needed.

 Because many of our consultations are done remotely, upfront payment is required and a scheduled time is agreed upon by both parties.